DemocracyOS/config/README.md

 Configuration manager for node apps.
 Keep all your default settings on a json file, and override them per environment, using another file or environment variables.

+| DISCLAIMER: Use https://github.com/DemocracyOS/dos-config, unless you want to customize default options.

 ### Install

 `npm i democracyos-config -S`